How Severe Does Your Arthritis Need to be to Qualify? (Updated for 2023)

 • There is an inflammation or deformity of the spine and/or its surrounding organs, or

-• There are repeated manifestations of inflammatory arthritis which limit your movement, social functioning, and daily life.
+• There are repeated manifestations of inflammatory arthritis that limit your movement, social functioning, and daily life.

 Overall, the Social Security Administration (SSA) is more likely to qualify you for benefits the more severe your impairment is.
 If your arthritis is consistent, untreatable, severely debilitating, and/or prevents you from earning a living for more than one year, then the chances you will receive benefits are high.